Max Weber: Verstehen

 Weber's methodology was developed in the context of wider social scientific methodological debates.
-The first of which was the Methodenstreit ("method dispute").
+The first of which was the Methodenstreit (method dispute).
 In it, he was close to historicism, as he thought that social actions were heavily tied to historical contexts.
-Furthermore, analysing social actions required an understanding of the relevant individuals' subjective motivations.
-Therefore, his methodology emphasised the use of comparative historical analysis.
-As such, he was more interested in explaining how an outcome was the result of various historical processes than in predicting those processes' future outcomes.
-The second debate that shaped Weber's perspective on methodology was the Werturteilsstreit ("value-judgement dispute").
+He also emphasised the use of comparative historical analysis and was more interested in explaining how an outcome was the result of various historical processes than in predicting those processes' future outcomes.
+The second debate that shaped Weber's perspective on methodology was the Werturteilsstreit (value-judgement dispute).
 This debate was held between 1909 and 1914 on value-judgements in the social sciences.
 It originated with a Verein für Socialpolitik debate between the supporters and opponents of the idea that ethics was an important consideration in the field of economics.
 Weber's position was that the social sciences should strive to be value-free.
-In his view, scholars and students needed to avoid promoting political values in the classroom.
-Science had no part in choosing values.
+In his view, science had no part in choosing values.
 With regards to economics, he argued that productivity was not a useful scientific concept, as it could impede the proper evaluation of economic phenomena.

 Methodological individualism

-The principle of methodological individualism, which holds that social scientists should seek to understand collectivities solely as the result of individual people's actions, can be traced to Weber.
-The term "methodological individualism" was coined in 1908 by the Austrian-American economist Joseph Schumpeter as a way of referring to Weber's views on how to explain social phenomena.
-While his research interests placed a strong emphasis on interpreting economic history, Weber's support of methodological individualism broke with the historical school of economics and agreed with the Austrian school of economics' founder, Carl Menger, in the Methodenstreit.
+The principle of methodological individualism, which held that social scientists should seek to understand collectivities solely as the result of individual people's actions, originated with Weber.
+The term "methodological individualism" was coined in 1908 by the Austrian-American economist Joseph Schumpeter as a name for Weber's views on explaining social phenomena.
+While his research interests placed a strong emphasis on interpreting economic history, Weber's support of methodological individualism broke with the historical school of economics and aligned with the Austrian school of economics' founder, Carl Menger, in the Methodenstreit.
 In the first chapter of Economy and Society, Weber argued that only individuals "can be treated as agents in a course of subjectively understandable action".
 Despite the term's usage of "individualism", he did not interpret the individual as being the true source for sociological explanations.
 Instead, while only individuals could engage in intentional action, they were not necessarily separate from the collective group.
-Weber thought that methodological individualism had a close proximity to verstehende ("interpretive") sociology, as actions could be interpreted subjectively.
+Weber thought that methodological individualism had a close proximity to verstehende (interpretive) sociology, as actions could be interpreted subjectively.
 Similarly, it was also related to ideal types in that it involved discussions of abstract and rational models of human behaviour.